 Ode to Hitchhiker’s Guide to the Galaxy by Douglas Adams.

-I was a teenager.
-I went to school, sans any kind of communication device.
+As a teenager, I went to school, sans any kind of communication device.
 I played video games with my family.
 Went outside and spent time with friends.
 I think?

 Happy 80s kids, marvelling at the future.